FAQ

 The duration of mediation depends on the complexity of the issues and the willingness of the parties to cooperate.
 In AMCA, mediation can take hours if the parties are willing.

 Yes, mediation is a private and confidential process.
-The parties to the mediation, the mediator, the Center and other persons involved in the mediation shall always maintain the confidentiality of any information related to the entire mediation process.
+The parties to the mediation, the mediator, the AMCA and other persons involved in the mediation shall always maintain the confidentiality of any information related to the entire mediation process.
 Any document, communication, or information discovered, disclosed, or created by either party during or for the mediation process may not be disclosed unless the parties otherwise agree in writing.

 Participation in mediation is voluntary.
 When one of the parties refuses to participate in the mediation process, it is considered completed.